 The main functions of the Pricing Authority are to determine the National Efficient Price and National Efficient Cost each year for health care services provided by public hospitals to inform decision makers in relation to funding of public hospitals.

-The Pricing Authority consists of a Chair, Deputy Chair and seven other members who have substantial expertise and knowledge in the provision health care as well as significant standing in the industry.
+The Pricing Authority consists of a Chair, Deputy Chair (currently vacant) and seven other members who have substantial expertise and knowledge in the provision health care as well as significant standing in the industry.
 All Pricing Authority members are appointed by the Commonwealth with the agreement of the states and territories.

 The Pricing Authority is supported by a Chief Executive Officer, who is responsible for the day to day running of the agency.